UAVTracking/UAVTrackingProtocol/draft/README.md

 | 61  | 3D  | 111101 |  ]     |  right square bracket |
 | 62  | 3E  | 111110 |  ^     |  caret / circumflex |
 | 63  | 3F  | 111111 |  \_    |  underscore |

+### Duty Cycle Demonstration

+Let's define messages are sent once every three seconds.

+1% duty cycle allows 30 ms channel occupation by message.

+With 50 kbps bitrate, this allows a 1500 bits message, which is 187 bytes.

+If the UAV is moving at 50 m/s, which is 180 km/h, the periodicity of the transmissions is then 1 second, because of the spatial requirement.
+The duty cycle will then limit the message length at 62 bytes.